ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 ### Data Modeling

-Data modeling the implementation of the structure of the data warehouse, creating models (views) and entities (tables), defining attributes (columns), and establishing data relationships to ensure efficient querying and reporting.
+Data modeling is the implementation of the structure of the data warehouse, creating models (views) and entities (tables), defining attributes (columns), and establishing data relationships to ensure efficient querying and reporting.
 It is also important to identify the primary keys, foreign keys, and indexes to improve data retrieval performance.
 This is also the area where data needs to be normalize or denormalized data based on query patterns and analytical needs.

 When using the Star Schema model, we need to carefully understand the data, so we can identify the dimensions and fact tables that need to be created.
 Dimension tables represent descriptive attributes or context data (e.g., train stations, commuters), while fact tables contain quantitative data or measures (e.g., number of stations or passengers).
 Dimensions are used for slicing data, providing business context to the measures, whereas fact tables store numeric data that can be aggregated to derive KPIs (Key Performance Indicators).